Crash! Boom! Bang! (song)

 "Crash!
 Boom!
-Bang!" is a song by Swedish pop music duo Roxette, released in May 1994 as the second single from their fifth studio album, Crash!
+Bang!" is a song by Swedish pop music duo Roxette, released in May 1994 by EMI Records as the second single from the duo's fifth studio album, Crash!
 Boom!
 Bang!
 (1994).
-It became a moderate hit in several European countries, peaking in the top 20 in Austria, Belgium, Finland and Sweden.
-The song spent over five months on the German Singles Chart, peaking at number 31.
-Its accompanying music video, directed by Michael Geoghegan, had to be filmed twice before release, due to technical issues.
+The song, written by Per Gessle and produced by Clarence Öfwerman, became a moderate hit in several European countries, peaking in the top 20 in Austria, Belgium, Finland and Sweden.
+It spent over five months on the German Singles Chart, peaking at number 31.
+The accompanying music video for the song, directed by Michael Geoghegan, featured Marie Fredriksson ascending a never-ending circular staircase.
+It had to be filmed twice before release, due to technical issues.

 Critical reception

 AllMusic editor Bryan Buss described the song as "tender", complimenting it as "one of the best ballads they've recorded".
-Larry Flick from Billboard wrote that "given the song's title, you might expect a pop/rocker.
+Larry Flick from Billboard magazine wrote that "given the song's title, you might expect a pop/rocker.
 However, Swedish duo goes in the opposite musical direction, opting for a twangy, quasi-psychedelic ballad."
 He also felt that frontwoman Marie Fredriksson "has developed into an impressive singer, rising above a buzzing stew of sitars and strings with ease."
 Chuck Campbell from Knoxville News Sentinel commented, "Despite its name, "Crash!
 Boom!
 Bang!" is an easy listen (though an overlong one) as Gessle's fine pop sensibilites guide the twosome over the smooth terrain of catchy hooks and polished ballads.
 Fredriksson's sweet vocals are the fuel."

 In his weekly UK chart commentary, James Masterton said, "Roxette have made some gorgeous ballads in the past but this one drifts by without ever grabbing the attention and so seems destined to become one of their smaller hits."
 Pan-European magazine Music & Media wrote, "Sometimes the vocabulary used is a bit confusing.
 Despite the cartoon-esque words, the title track of the new CD is everything but an earth-shattering rocker.
 Forget it, it's a classy ballad!"
-Alan Jones from Music Week gave it four out of five, naming it as "one of Roxette's gentler songs, a slowly building ballad similar to some of Heart's hits.
-A grower rather than an instant hit, but likely to prove bigger than "Sleeping in My Car"."
-A reviewer from People Magazine complimented Fredriksson's vocals on the song as "subtle and graceful".
+Alan Jones from Music Week gave it a score of four out of five, naming it as "one of Roxette's gentler songs, a slowly building ballad similar to some of Heart's hits.
+A grower rather than an instant hit, but likely to prove bigger than 'Sleeping in My Car'."
+People Magazine complimented Fredriksson's vocals on the song as "subtle and graceful".
 Mark Sutherland from Smash Hits called it a "soppy" ballad and "a lovely title track for the weeds."